 This guide will help explain how both cookies work and how you can use them together to get the most conversions.

-- How Campaign Specific Cookies Work in an Campaign
+- How Campaign Specific Cookies Work in a Campaign

 - How Global Cookies Work

 - How to Use Campaign Cookies in Conjunction with the Global Cookie

-How Campaign Specific Cookies Work in an Campaign
+How Campaign Specific Cookies Work in a Campaign

 Individually, campaigns can be configured to set cookies in the browser based on the visitor’s actions.
 To configure the individual cookie settings for your campaign, select the Display Settings option in the campaign Builder.

-In the Display Settings panel you’ll see the Cookie Duration and Success Cookie Duration options.
+In the Display Settings panel you’ll see the Cookie Duration, Cookie Success Duration, and Cookie Has Seen Duration options.

 - Cookie Duration – The length of time before the campaign will display again to the user once they exit your campaign (defaults to 30 days).

 These cookie settings are for this particular campaign ONLY.

-You have the option of setting one cookie value that controls how often the campaign loads whether the user exits or opts into your campaign, and a second option with the Optin Success Cookie Duration to control how often the campaign appears again after the visitor has opted into your campaign.
+You have the option of setting one cookie value that controls how often the campaign loads whether the user exits or opts into your campaign, and a second option with the Cookie Success Duration to control how often the campaign appears again after the visitor has opted into your campaign.